-This 2010-2011 academic year marks a very special time in the history of our college and within the Hawai'i Island community as we celebrate 70 years in providing equal access to higher education to fulfill civic, intellectual, and personal endeavors.
+This 2011-2012 academic year marks a very special time in the history of our college and within the Hawai'i Island community as we celebrate 70 years in providing equal access to higher education to fulfill civic, intellectual, and personal endeavors.

-As a two-year institution in the University of Hawai'i System, Hawai'i Community College prides itself in how we prepare our students to be lifelong learners and contributors through our more than 20 different program offerings found on page 50.
+As a two-year institution in the University of Hawai'i System, Hawai'i Community College prides itself in how we prepare our students to be lifelong learners and contributors through our 28 different program offerings found on page 52.

 Hawai'i Community College is known for producing quality graduates who have gone on to private industry, politics, education, health, and so forth.
+Through the Community College Survey of Student Engagement (CSSE), a method in which to measure the quality of instruction and services provided to students, Hawai'i Community College continues to rank among the top 25 community colleges in the nation.

 In the spirit of 'E 'Imi Pono', Seeking Excellence, we are very proud of the quality learning and grooming that takes place within our students under the direction of our committed, dedicated, and passionate faculty and staff.
-Our students' high quality experiential learning projects and achievements are evidenced through these various community outreach projects: our Model Home Project for 43 years, Kīpaepae, Heart Walk Health Fair, International Education Week, E Ola Health and Future Fair, Earth Day Fair, Kamoleau Project in Panaewa, Educational Talent Search, and Ha'akūmalae - Into the Center of Knowing Protocols Program.
+Our students' high quality experiential learning projects and achievements are evidenced through these various community outreach projects: our Model Home Project for 44 years; Kīpaepae; Heart Walk Health Fair; International Education Week; E Ola Youth, Health, and Future Fair; Earth Day Fair; Kamoleau Laulima Community Resource Center; Educational Talent Search; and Ha'akūmalae - Into the Center of Knowing Protocols Program.